Skip to Content

 creaming butter cake

 Creaming is the method to beat the sugar and butter together to form a homogeneous batter.
 Air bubbles will trap in the mixture during the process.
-The tiny air bubbles expand during baking to form the light, airy, fluffy, and soft texture of the cake.
+The tiny air bubbles expand during baking to form the cake’s light, airy, fluffy, and soft texture.
 [2]

-Cut the butter into 1cm slices and place them in the mixer bowl.
+1. Cut the butter into 1cm slices and place them in a large mixing bowl.
 I will wait until the butter softens before adding sugar.
-Soft butter is more efficient to trap the small air bubbles when it combines with sugar, which is important to develop the volume of the cake.
+Soft butter is more efficient in trapping small air bubbles when combined with sugar, which is important to develop the volume of the cake.

-The mixing speed affects the outcome significantly.
-High speed is more efficient to trap air bubbles and therefore forms a more creamy and fluffy texture.
-On the other hand, low speed and medium speed require a longer time to achieve the same result, and at times may even fail to whip up a smooth texture.
+2. The mixing speed affects the outcome significantly.
+High speed is more efficient in trapping air bubbles, forming a more creamy and fluffy texture.
+On the other hand, low speed and medium speed require a longer time to achieve the same result and may even fail to whip up a smooth texture.

-The type of mixer attachment also affects the outcome of the butter-sugar mixture.
+3. The type of mixer attachment also affects the outcome of the butter-sugar mixture.
 I always use the wire whisk to cream the butter and sugar.
-Choosing the wrong attachment and you will doom to disaster in creaming.
+Choosing the wrong attachment and you will be doomed to disaster in creaming.

-If you have not owned one yet, you can get a mixer, one with a versatile attachment set that includes traditional beaters, whisk, and dough hooks.
+4. If you have not owned one yet, you can get an electric mixer with a versatile attachment set that includes traditional beaters, whisk, and dough hooks.

-While a dough hook is best for making bread, a flat edge beater is useful to make the biscuit dough.
-You can read more about the different types of wire whisks, dough hooks, and flat edge beaters in this article.
-[3]
+5. While a dough hook is best for making bread, a flat-edge beater is useful for making the biscuit dough.
+In this article [3], you can read more about the different types of wire whisks, dough hooks, and flat-edge beaters.

 creaming butter and sugar

-The mixing time depends on the quantity of the batter, the speed of mixing, and the shape of the wire whisk.
+3. The mixing time depends on the batter’s quantity, the mixing speed, and the wire whisk’s shape.
 Visual observation is the most reliable method to decide when to stop mixing.

-Stop when the batter becomes very light and fluffy, and the color turns from the initial bright yellow to pale yellow.
+4. Stop when the batter becomes very light and fluffy and the color turns from the initial bright yellow to pale yellow.
 The texture should now look like whipped cream.

-Fortunately, there is no issue to mix longer than required.
-Therefore, it is a good practice to mix a bit longer to ensure it is light and fluffy.
+5. Fortunately, there is no issue with mixing longer than required.
+Therefore, mixing a bit longer is a good practice to ensure it is light and fluffy.

 1. Start mixing the sugar with butter only when the butter is soft enough.